Are You Even Showing Up in AI?: A Founder’s Guide to Measuring AI Visibility

 Starting from zero, with no historical footprint, no legacy content, and no accumulated authority, allowed me to isolate the variables AI systems rely on to form brand understanding.
 From day one, the project was built with clear principles: a defined point of view, consistent language, and editorial discipline.

 Over time, the case study will track how AI systems begin to recognize, describe, and reference the brand.
-It will show which signals appear first, where interpretation drifts, and what kinds of corroboration accelerate confidence.
+It will show which signals appear first, where interpretation drifts, and what kinds of corroboration help confidence build.

-The purpose isn’t to prove success quickly.
-It’s to observe how clarity and consistency translate, if they do at all, into machine-readable understanding.
+The goal was not to prove success quickly.
+It was to observe how clarity and consistency translate, if they do, into machine-readable understanding.

 Three floating recommendation cards hover with subtle depth and soft shadows, each accented with light botanical detail.